ryanrclewis/saintstombs/regions/north-america.md

 - Benedictines of Mary Queen of Apostles, Abbey of Our Lady of Ephesus
   - Mother Mary Wilhelmina Lancaster, OSB, religion, d.
 5/29/2019 (non-causa but incorrupt)

+Grand Blanc, Genesee County, Michigan
+- Church of the Holy Family
+  - Relics of St. Jude, St. Gerard Magellan, St. Francis of Assisi, St. Anthony of Padua, St. Peregrine Laziosi

 Grand Coteau, St. Landry Parish, Louisiana

 - Academy of the Sacred Heart (1821 Academy Road)
   - Shrine of St. John Berchmans
-    - Site of a miracle attributed to the saint's intercessionff
+    - Site of a miracle attributed to the saint's intercession

 Grand Rapids, Kent County, Michigan